kristofa/kristofa.github.io/_posts/2024-06-01-basic-readonly-sharing-obsidian-notes.md

 ## Alternative basic note sharing solution - high level overview

-Since Obsidian notes are just markdown files that are stored on your computer's harddrive I built some scripts to sync the recipes between our both accounts using our MacBook.
+Since Obsidian notes are just markdown files that are stored on your computer's harddrive I built some scripts to sync the recipes between our accounts using our MacBook.

 !["Sequence diagram of the high level synchronisation process"](../assets/img/2024-06-01-basic-readonly-sharing-obsidian-notes-sequence-diagram.jpg)<br>

 I defined a login action for both my account and my partner's user account (Dirk) which executes an application.
-On each of our user accounts a different application is executed which  got created using the macOS Automator.app.
-The application is basically just a wrapper around a shell script (more details on that later).
+Each of our user accounts executes a different application that is created using the macOS `Automator.app.` The application is basically just a wrapper around a shell script (more details on that later).

 The script that executes when I log in does the following:

 1. it syncs the directory with my recipes from my Obsidian vault in iCloud drive to a central directory on our MacBook that's accessible to both our user accounts: `/opt/recipes_sync/kristof`
-2. it syncs the directory with Dirk's recipes from the a central directory that's accessible to both our user accounts `/opt/recipes_sync/dirk` to the a directory in my Obisidian vault in iCloud drive.
+2. it syncs the directory with Dirk's recipes from the a central directory that's accessible to both our user accounts `/opt/recipes_sync/dirk` to a directory in my Obisidian vault in iCloud drive.

 When Dirk logs in a similar script is executed which: